The Public Works Department provides residential curbside garbage collection services.

 The town is enforcing its policy on removal of all solid waste receptacles and uncollected solid waste from the street with fines.
 Notices of violations are delivered by town staff or by mail.
 Residents have five days from the notice date to comply with the ordinance or a fee of $25 per day will be assessed.

-Fees can be paid with cash or check at the Town Hall Annex, 105 E. Corbin St., or with a credit or debit card through the town's online ePay portal.
-Payments through the ePay portal will incur a fee of 2.5% of the payment amount with a minimum of $2.
-Fees are charged by the payment processor and are not shared with the town.
+Fees can be paid with cash or check at the Town Hall Annex, 105 E. Corbin St., or with a credit or debit card through the town's payments and donations website.
 Contact the Public Works Department by email or at 919-296-9600 for more information about fees.

 Items not collected

 The town will not collect the following items.
 See the Orange County Services section of this page for how to recycle or dispose of these items.

 - Cardboard (must be recycled)

 - Plastic bottles other than oil bottles (must be recycled)